rapidez/checkout-theme/README.md

 ## Payment-icons

-Rapidez packages now come with payment icons bundled, and the checkout theme will use these automaticaly.
+The Rapidez core and Rapidez packages that contain payment methods come with payment icons bundled, and the checkout theme will use these automatically.
 You only have to publish them:
 ```
 php artisan vendor:publish --tag=payment-icons
 ```